ac8ai/langtree/docs/public/VARIABLE_TAXONOMY.md

-# DPCL Variable Taxonomy
+# LangTree DSL Variable Taxonomy

 ## Overview

-DPCL contains several distinct types of variables and references that serve different purposes and have different scopes, resolution times, and syntax.
+LangTree DSL contains several distinct types of variables and references that serve different purposes and have different scopes, resolution times, and syntax.
 This document provides a precise taxonomy to clarify their roles and prevent confusion during implementation.

 ## Variable Type Categories